-"But.."
-Sarah stammered wanting to fight him on the unnecessary task of creating a new wardrobe when she had a closet full of clothing.
-It seemed so wasteful.
+"But…" Sarah stammered wanting to fight him on the unnecessary task of creating a new wardrobe when she had a closet full of clothing.
+So wasteful.
 Jareth interrupted her throwing the bear angrily down on the bed.

 "As the King, I have an image to maintain and no wife of mine is going to trollop around in men's clothing.
 You will have an entire wardrobe full of gowns made for you tomorrow.
-That is my final say on this matter, Sarah," he told her angrily rising from the bed.
+That is my final say on this matter, Sarah," he told her irritably as he rose from the bed.
 "Now hurry up, we need to get back," he said as an afterthought.
 He turned towards the window and gazed out into the night, hands clasped behind him.

 Sarah made a few inappropriate gestures at the man's back but put her clothes back into her closet.
 She moved to her dresser pulling her bra and underwear drawer open.
 She turned quickly to see if his back was still to her.
 Thankfully, it was.
 She didn't want him peeking at her intimate apparel.
 Swiftly, she emptied the entire contents of the drawer into the suitcase.

 Next, she started pulling mementos off her dresser and nightstand.
-She pulled off pictures of her family, her favorite books, anything she thought she'd miss if she weren't able to return.
+She grabbed pictures of her family, her favorite books and anything she thought she'd miss if she weren't able to return.
 She pulled out her jewelry box and started emptying it into the suitcase.
 She wasn't sure what kind of gowns she'd be wearing so she felt it safe to bring everything with her.
 If Jareth was so picky about imagery, he would no doubt want her fully accessorized every day.

 "What about my shoes?"
 She asked noticing the box full of shoes in the bottom of her closet.
 He'd never mention anything about shoes.
 He turned partly from the window glancing at the box, a small smirk on his lips.